madeline-stevens/musicmood/README.md

 ![screenshot](images/screenshot3.png)

 ##### General development patterns:
-As far as architecture styles, this is on it's way to becoming a RESTful API.

 ##### Resources:
 1. Understanding OAuth with the Spotify API - #12 React JS prototyping [youtube video](https://www.youtube.com/watch?v=f5OLDvwP-Ug).